Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 ## About the manuscript<!--Cut this section right down to the most important stuff-->

-London, British Library Cotton Tiberius C VI, or the Tiberius Psalter, is a glossed Gallican psalter which ends incomplete at Psalm 113, and originates perhaps from the Old Minster in Winchester, probably dating from the mid-1060s.[^1][^2]   The main psalter text, complete with the unglossed collects which follow each psalm, was edited in 1974 by Alistair Campbell.[^3]   However, Campbell’s edition excludes the prefatory thirty folios, which include some extremely interesting texts and images which deserve to be edited also, which include guides to prayer and confession (ff.
-21v-27v), line drawings (ff.
-7v-16r, 18v, 30v), texts on computus (ff.
-2r-7r), psalter prefaces (ff.
-19r-20v, 27v-28v), and a short guide to Biblical musical instruments (ff.
-16v-18r).
+London, British Library Cotton Tiberius C VI, or the Tiberius Psalter, is a glossed Gallican psalter which ends incomplete at Psalm 113, and originates perhaps from the Old Minster in Winchester, probably dating from the mid-1060s.[^1][^2]   The main psalter text, complete with the unglossed collects which follow each psalm, was edited in 1974 by Alistair Campbell.[^3]   However, Campbell’s edition excludes the prefatory thirty folios, which include some extremely interesting texts and images which deserve to be edited also, which include texts on computus (ff.
+2r-7r), line drawings (ff.
+7v-16r, 18v, 30v), a short guide to Biblical musical instruments (ff.
+16v-18r), psalter prefaces (ff.
+19r-20v, 27v-28v), and guides to prayer and confession (ff.
+21v-27v).
 The contents of these folios have already attracted a little attention from scholars.
 Francis Wormald has already written a useful guide to the large number of images found in the manuscript (ff.
 7v-16r), most of which relate to the trial, death and resurrection of Christ.[^4]   Although little has been said about the prayers, Jonathan Black has noted that Tiberius includes both an excerpt from and a ‘summary’ of the widespread prayer programme known as <i>De laude psalmorum</i>.[^5]
 <param ve-entity eid="Q172157"> <!-- Winchester -->
 <param ve-entity eid="Q2193676"> <!-- Old Minster -->
 <param ve-entity eid="Q23308"> <!-- British Library -->